shaonanhu/hello-world/edit README.md

 Hi class,

-This is shaonan, I like people call me Nick.
+This is shaonan hu, I like people call me Nick.
 Nice to meet you